 Yes, it is legal to bet on the Haskell Invitational in New Jersey.
 Monmouth Park, Meadowlands Racetrack and Borgata’s racebook will take your bets.

 As far as the online options are concerned, your best bet is TVG.
-However, DraftKings got the OK from the NJ Division of Gaming Enforcement to offer fixed odds on horse races.

 One of the most important things you need to know when betting on the Haskell Invitational is how to calculate the odds.